Blackkweather/Tomobilti/QA_REPORT.md

 ---

-### 3. **404 Error Page Message** ⚠️ MINOR
+### 3. **404 Error Page Message** ✅ FIXED
 **Severity:** Minor/UI
-**Status:** ⚠️ Consider Improving
+**Status:** ✅ Fixed (deployed, pending verification)

 **Description:**
-404 error page displays developer-oriented message: "Did you forget to add the page to the router?" which may confuse end users.
+404 error page displayed developer-oriented message: "Did you forget to add the page to the router?" which may confuse end users.

-**Current Behavior:**
-- User-friendly 404 page design ✅
-- Error message is developer-focused ⚠️

-**Recommendation:**
-Consider changing message to user-friendly text like:
+**Fix Applied:**
-- "Page not found.
-The page you're looking for doesn't exist."
+- Changed message to user-friendly text: "Sorry, the page you're looking for doesn't exist or has been moved."
-- Include navigation links back to homepage or search
+- Added navigation buttons: "Go to Homepage" and "Browse Cars"
+- Improved layout with centered design and better visual hierarchy
+- Added icons for better UX

 **Code Location:**
-- Likely in `client/src/components/NotFound.tsx` or error boundary component
+- `client/src/pages/not-found.tsx`

+**Fix Verification:**
+✅ Code fix committed and pushed
+✅ No linter errors
+⏳ Render deployment in progress (will verify after deployment completes)

-**Impact:** Low - Users rarely encounter this, but when they do, message could be clearer
+**Impact:** Low - Users rarely encounter this, but when they do, message is now clearer with helpful navigation

 ---